-- ♦ You must copy the file to the root of the USB drive.
+- The USB drive must be formatted as a FAT32 file system. - You must copy the file to the root of the USB drive.
 The root means not in a folder. - The following instructions are for a Windows computer.

 To prepare the firmware update file